Smrdgy/renpy-journey-keeper/src/api/API.md

 ### `playthroughs_filter_callbacks (list)`

 **Description**:

 Called whenever playthroughs are being collected for display, such as on the "Select Playthrough" screen or in the side panel showing available playthrough counts.

 **Use Case**:

 Useful for filtering or modifying the list of playthroughs shown to the user.

 **Example Scenario**:

 You might register a callback to hide certain playthroughs from the standard UI.

-**Code example**
+**Code example**:
 ```python
 # This filter will return only playthroughs that have id < 0.
 There aren't any, but you got the point, right?
 def __filter(playthrough):
   return playthrough.id < 0

 JK.api.callbacks.playthroughs_filter_callbacks.append(__filter)
 ```